hasadna/knesset-data-backend/README.md

 Then `npm start` for standard/production  mode OR `npm run dev` for development

 ### Routes
-on topic route, data service will be called to fetch the appropriate json for the route
+On topic route, data service will be called to fetch the appropriate json for the route

 * for route `/members` => fetch https://oknesset.org/members/index.json
 * for route `/members/35` => fetch https://oknesset.org/members/35.json